khulnasoft/integrations-core/disk/README.md

 ### Installation

-The disk check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server.
+The disk check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your server.

 ### Configuration